 Pleasant Beach Foot of Pleasant Beach Rd., just outside the western border of Greater Fort Erie

 If you like to go where the action is you might like this beach.
 A long stretch of soft sand, with a high dune at one end.
-Adjacent and accessible to Sherkston Beach, a private mobile home park.
-On a good day this beach is an awesome sight, crowded with bathers, umbrellas, golf carts and vehicles tailgating.
+Adjacent to Sherkston Beach, a private mobile home park.
 No parking lot or facilities but cars park along the road.

 Pleasant Beach to Sherkston Shores